JWALL000/Nessus/README.md

 ## Step 5.

-After all the plugins for Nessus were finished installing, we were ready to start scanning.
+After all the plugins for Nessus were finished installing, I was ready to start scanning.

 ![Nessus-project 5 ](https://github.com/JWALL000/Nessus/blob/main/Step%205%20-%20After%20plugins%20were%20finished%20installing.PNG)